 Teenagers are bringing more expensive items to university than ever before.
-Whether it’s a $1,000 smartphone, a $500 TV, or $2,000 laptop – there is insurance for college students.
+Whether it's a $1,000 smartphone, a $500 flatscreen, or a $2,000 laptop – there is insurance for college students.
 It’s not a special product, despite marketing efforts indicating otherwise.
-Student renters insurance exists, but it’s commonly referred to as tenant insurance, and it’s much cheaper than you think.
+Student renters insurance exists, but it’s commonly referred to as tenant insurance – and it’s much cheaper than you think.

-Tenant, or renters insurance, at its base includes 3 coverages: Third-party liability, additional living expenses, and contents insurance.
-Let’s look at what they cover.
+Tenant, or renters insurance, at its base includes three types of coverages: third-party liability, additional living expenses, and contents insurance.
+Let’s look at what these mean.

 Third-party liability